Combinatorics of One-Dimensional Simple Toeplitz Subshifts: Subword Complexity

-The aim of this section is to give an explicit formula for the complexity function of a simple Toeplitz subshift.
 Our main strategy is similar to the one that was employed in \cite{GLN_Combinat} for the special case of the Grigorchuk subshift (see arxiv version of \cite{GLN_Survey} as well): First we prove an upper bound for the complexity at certain points.
 Then we prove a lower bound for the growth rate of the complexity function.
 Together, these inequalities determine the complexity.
 The same technique was also employed in \cite{DKMSS_Regul-Article} to obtain the complexity of $l$-Grigorchuk subshifts.